 - Remain awake and do not nap during the day of the study.

 - Do NOT drink alcoholic beverages or beverages with caffeine (coffee, tea, soft drinks, etc.) the day of the study.

-- If you take prescription medications, please bring them with you, in original containers, so they may be taken on schedule.
+- If you take prescription medications, please bring them with you, in original containers, so that they may be taken on schedule.
 There are NO medications available at the testing facility.

 - Please have your evening meal before arriving for the sleep study.

 - Bring a valid photo ID and your insurance card(s).

 - When you arrive you will need to ring the doorbell.

 - It may be necessary to have you wait in the lobby for a few minutes before being escorted by a technician to your room.

 - Once you are in your room, there will be time for you to relax and get comfortable.
 Your technologist will then go through the testing process and answer any questions you may have.

 - We will be monitoring to measure your brainwaves (EEG), breathing, oxygen, leg movements, and heart rate/rhythm.
 It takes approximately 30 – 45 minutes to get all the wires and sensors in place.
 The wires are gathered back into a ponytail behind your head.